The indoor unit displays F0, and the air conditioner will not start cooling or heating.

 How to Fix / Troubleshooting

-Safety first: Turn off the AC using the remote, then isolate power at the breaker or disconnect switch before opening any covers.
+Safety first: Turn off the AC using the remote, then isolate power at the circuit breaker or disconnect switch before opening any covers.

 - Access the indoor sensor: Remove the front fascia/filter cover of the indoor unit.
-Locate the small NTC sensor clipped near the indoor air intake or on the evaporator coil (often a small bead sensor on two thin wires).
+Locate the small NTC sensor clipped near the indoor air intake or on the evaporator coil (often a small bead sensor with two thin wires).

-- Clean and re‑clip: If the sensor has fallen out of its clip or is not in the airflow, re‑clip it securely to the evaporator or intake grille so it senses room air correctly.
+- Clean and re‑clip: If the sensor has fallen out of its clip or is not positioned correctly in the airflow, re‑clip it securely to the evaporator or intake grille so it senses room air correctly.

 Repair Difficulty